 The law applies to buildings over 25,000 gross square feet.
 The building must meet the annual carbon intensity limits during each compliance period based on the building type.

-2. What date does it go into effect?
+2. What date does LL97 go into effect?

 The two submission years are 2024 & 2030.